jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update multiple records in a single REST call.md

           entity: customers
           method: update
           function: rest-update-customer
-          # Use functionParameters for values that must be evaluated
+          # Use parameters for values that must be evaluated
           # statically, across all the records.
           # All records in the list will be updated to Bronze.
           parameters: